 As previously mentioned there are a total of five double bedrooms, all with ensuite facilities.
 The master bedroom is tastefully decorated with exposed wooden ceiling beams and looks out over to Farleton Knott.
 The large ensuite bathroom includes Duravit sanitary ware, Corian his and hers sinks, an impressive Phillip and Stark contemporary bath and an adjoining wet room with a rain shower, finished in black Lakeland slate.
 There are a further two good sized double bedrooms with modern ensuites before leading into the former staff quarters, also accessed via the butlers staircase.
 This space has been cleverly transformed into a guest suite to provide independent secondary accommodation that would also be ideal for dependent relatives.
 Benefitting from its own external access from the drive, it includes an open plan kitchenette and living room with a matching range of English Hardwood units, granite worktops, a 2 ring NEFF induction hob, combination microwave oven and integrated fridge.
 Characterful features continue with exposed ceiling beams and what is believed to be the oldest working fire in the property.
 Adjoining there is a good sized double bedroom and an ensuite shower room.
 Finally, steps lead up to the second floor and to the large open plan room that is presently utilised as a games and music room.
 Set within the exposed wooden trusses, this would make a great option for a master suite as there is also a double bedroom adjoining that could be utilised as a very spacious dressing room and there is an ensuite bathroom.

 Lane House sits within a plot of approximately 1 acres, boasting a tranquil setting and lovely views of the surrounding countryside towards Farleton Knott.
-This includes the 'In-Out' gravelled driveway, detached double garage, log and coal store, garden store, outside WC, the stone built chapel and mature formal and informal gardens with private lawns, an enclosed duck pond, secret wildflower garden and an expansive array of plants, shrubs and trees.
+This includes the 'In-Out' gravelled driveway, detached double garage, log and coal store, garden store, outside WC, the stone built chapel which has so much scope and potential and would lend itself perfectly to a home office and mature formal and informal gardens with private lawns, an enclosed duck pond, secret wildflower garden and an expansive array of plants, shrubs and trees.
 This is a garden full of diversity and interest, wrapping itself around the house allowing for privacy but without compromising on the rural views.

 Directions Leaving the M6 at J36, at the roundabout take the third exit onto the A65.
 At the next roundabout take the second exit, staying on the A65, after around 0.2 miles take the left hand turn where Lane House can be found